dfelinto/blender-manual/manual/editors/3dview/navigate/walk_fly.rst

    * - :kbd:`W`/:kbd:`Up`
      - Accelerate forward.
    * - :kbd:`S`/:kbd:`Down`
-     - Accelerate backwards.
+     - Accelerate backward.
    * - :kbd:`A`/:kbd:`Left`
      - Accelerate left.
    * - :kbd:`D`/:kbd:`Right`
      - Accelerate right.
    * - :kbd:`E`
-     - Move up -- only available if *Gravity* off.
+     - Accelerate upward.
    * - :kbd:`Q`
-     - Move down -- only available if *Gravity* off.
+     - Accelerate downward.
    * - :kbd:`MMB`
      - Drag to pan the view.
-       In this case the view can move laterally on its local axis at the moment you drag the mouse.
+Flying will pause while you're doing this.
    * - :kbd:`WheelUp`/:kbd:`NumpadPlus`
-     - Increase the acceleration in the direction of motion, if there is no motion, start accelerating forward.
+     - Increase the acceleration in the direction of motion.
+       If there is no motion, start accelerating forward.
    * - :kbd:`WheelDown`/:kbd:`NumpadMinus`
-     - Decrease the acceleration in the direction of motion, if there is no motion, start accelerating backward.
+     - Decrease the acceleration in the direction of motion.
+       If there is no motion, start accelerating backward.
    * - :kbd:`Alt`
-     - Precision (slow the momentum).
+     - Slow down as long as the key is held, until the view eventually comes to a standstill.
    * - :kbd:`Ctrl`
      - Disable rotation -- while held, the view rotation doesn't influence the flight direction.
-       This allows you to fly past an object, keeping it centered in the view, even as you fly away from it.
+       This allows you to fly past an object, keeping it centered in the view even as you fly away from it.
+   * - :kbd:`X`
+     - Toggle X axis correction.
+If enabled, the view will smoothly pitch to look at the horizon when the cursor is in the safe zone.
+   * - :kbd:`Z`
+     - Toggle Z axis correction.
+If enabled, the view will smoothly roll to an upright orientation.